Oaklight/argo-openai-proxy/README.md

 # Argo Proxy Project

 This project is a proxy application that forwards requests to an ARGO API and optionally converts the responses to be compatible with OpenAI's API format.
+You can couple it with [autossh-tunnel-dockerized](https://github.com/Oaklight/autossh-tunnel-dockerized) or other secure connection tool.

+## NOTICE OF USAGE
+The machine or server making the API calls to Argo must be connected to Argonne internal network or through VPN on an Argonne-managed computer if you are working off-site.
+Meaning your instance of argo proxy should always be on premise at some Argonne Machine.
+The software is provided as is, without any warranties or guarantees of any kind, either express or implied.
+By using this software, you agree that the authors, contributors, and any affiliated organizations shall not be held liable for any damages, losses, or issues arising from its use.
+This includes, but is not limited to, direct, indirect, incidental, consequential, or punitive damages.
+You are solely responsible for ensuring that the software meets your requirements and for any outcomes resulting from its use.

 ## Table of Contents